gcrnet/gcrnet.github.io/_workshop/basiclinuxshell.md

 Linux commands are issued to a computer program called `shell`.
 The shell enables us to send commands to the computer and receive output.
-It is also referred to as the terminal or command line.
+It is also referred to as the terminal or command line interface~(CLI).
 Some computers include a default Unix Shell program.
-If not natively present, a programs called Linux/Unix emulator can be installed to access a Unix Shell on a server.
+If not natively present, a program called Linux/Unix emulator can be installed to access a Unix Shell on a server.

+In addition, the command line is often the easiest way to interact with remote machines and supercomputers. **Familiarity with the shell is near essential to run a variety of specialized tools and resources including high-performance computing systems**.
+As clusters and cloud computing systems become more popular for scientific data crunching, being able to interact with the shell is becoming a necessary skill.
+We can build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.

 ## Setup
 Download [data-shell.zip](http://swcarpentry.github.io/